 The diversity of Kangaroo Island within a small area allows visitors to accomplish a range of activities in under four days.
 Begin in Penneshaw and check out the monthly market.
 Spend a night at Serenity Cottage and visit Vivonne Bay in the morning, followed by a trip to Seal Bay to glimpse the sea lion colony.

-Winding its way from Torquay to Warrnambool around the rugged southern coastline, the Great Ocean Road is renowned as one of Australia’s most stunning routes.
-And it’s easy to see its appeal: the infamous swirls at Bells Beach, gourmet food trails, waterfalls and the abundant native wildlife.
-Keep an eye out for koalas in Great Otway National Park and take in a sunset over the 12 Apostles.
+Winding its way from Torquay to Warrnambool around the rugged southern coastline, the Great Ocean Road is one of Australia’s most stunning routes.
+It’s easy to see its appeal: the infamous swells at Bells Beach, gourmet food trails, waterfalls and the abundant native wildlife.

 As one of Australia’s more challenging routes, the 660-kilometre Gibb River Road requires a little more planning.
 Branching north of Derby, near Broome, the road cuts through the Kimberley wilderness.
-Pack a few jerry cans of fuel and enjoy the real Aussie outback, where you may encounter freshwater crocodiles, rock wallabies on the cliffs surrounding the gorges and Mitchell’s water monitors sunning themselves next to waterholes.
+Pack a few jerry cans of fuel and enjoy the real Aussie outback, where you may encounter rock wallabies and Mitchell’s water monitors.